 The discussion in minority reports must not invoke the names of extramural referees, eligible voters, or students.
-The minority opinion must be signed and forwarded as an addendum to the departmental letter.
-The addendum is considered part of the department letter.
+The minority report must be signed.
+A redacted version of the minority report is provided as an addendum to the department letter.
 Any response to the department letter and minority report must be treated as one document.
 All minority reports not submitted through the Department Chair and the Dean's office will be returned to the sender.
 Minority reports are limited to a maximum of two (2) pages.